Definition, Etiology, PathogenesisTop

 TreatmentTop

-1. Conservative management includes prevention of the collapse of articular surfaces and of the development of degenerative and proliferative changes (in the case of weight-bearing joints this is achieved by partial unweighting for 4-8 weeks with the use of crutches or a walking stick) as well as treatment of pain.
+1. Conservative management includes prevention of the collapse of articular surfaces and of the development of degenerative and proliferative changes (in the case of weight-bearing joints, this is achieved by partial unweighting for 4-8 weeks with the use of crutches or a walking stick) as well as treatment of pain.
 Depending on the underlying cause, other therapies without clear evidence of efficacy are sometimes tried, including bisphosphonates, statins for glucocorticoid-induced disease, and anticoagulants for thrombophilia-induced disease.

 2. Surgical treatment: In patients with early osteonecrosis and preserved joint space, the aim of treatment is stopping the progression of changes.
-The best results are achieved by removal of necrotic bone fragments to reduce intraosseous pressure and simultaneous grafting of fragments of trabecular bone with blood vessels and sometimes with joint cartilage (such procedures are not always effective).
+The best results are achieved by removal of necrotic bone fragments to reduce intraosseous pressure and simultaneous grafting of fragments of the trabecular bone with blood vessels and sometimes with joint cartilage (such procedures are not always effective).
 In advanced disease, after joint space narrowing has developed, joint replacement is performed, especially in the case of involvement of hip or knee joints.

 3. Bisphosphonate therapy: The benefit of this treatment is unproven and remains controversial.Evidence 2Weak recommendation (downsides likely outweigh benefits, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision and heterogeneity.
 Yuan HF, Guo CA, Yan ZQ.
 The use of bisphosphonate in the treatment of osteonecrosis of the femoral head: a meta-analysis of randomized control trials.
 Osteoporos Int.
 2016 Jan;27(1):295-9. doi: 10.1007/s00198-015-3317-5.
 Epub 2015 Sep 14.
 PMID: 26370828.